 In the next century, the Way of the Cross in Oka became one of the most popular religious pilgrimage sites in the Montreal area.
 Thousands of people came to the Calvaire celebrations in September each year and made the climb to the top three chapels singing and praying.

 The Way of the Cross of Oka lost its popularity during the 20th century.
 In the 1970s, it was acquired by the Quebec government, which then created the Oka National Park.
 Work has been undertaken to restore the four oratories and three chapels of the trail.
 The sculptures inside, damaged by time and vandalism, were moved to the parish church and replaced by reproductions.
 The trail is now classified as an historic site.

 I was completely alone on the trail today.
 Hard to imagine that at one time, they were thousands to make the same way as me.
 But I must admit that the serenity of the trail, lined with maples and birches, makes it a perfect place for a spiritual or religious pilgrimage.

-The trail is 6 km round trip.
+The trail is 4.4 km round trip.
 The park classifies this trail as difficult, but personally, I found it relatively easy (the summit of Calvaire d’Oka has a hundred meters of elevation, so it is not very high).
-It is possible to continue hiking on the Summit Trail (and add 3 kilometres to the distance traveled), but I decided to return wisely to my car, because the cold began to get the better of me.
+It is possible to continue hiking on the Summit Trail nearby, but I decided to return wisely to my car, because the cold began to get the better of me.